 Also on the road is an equestrian statue of George, Duke of Cambridge, a former Army Commander-in-Chief.

 10 Downing Street

-10 Downing Street, which is about halfway down Whitehall, is the historic office and home of the British Prime Minister and No 11 the official residence of the Chancellor of the Exchequer.
-However, at the moment Tony Blair, the current Prime Minister, lives at No 11 as this is a larger property for his family.
+10 Downing Street, which is about halfway down Whitehall, is the historic office and home of the British Prime Minister (currently Theresa May) and No 11 the official residence of the Chancellor of the Exchequer (Philip Hammond).
 Number 10 is also the venue for the regular Cabinet meeting.
-The Cabinet meets every Thursday while Parliament is in session in the Cabinet Room, which has used by successive Cabinets since 1856.
+The Cabinet meets every Thursday while Parliament is in session in the Cabinet Room, which has been used by successive Cabinets since 1856.

 A police officer traditionally stands outside the black front door of Number 10 – a door which can only be opened from the inside.